 You can also create bookmarks, alerts, and view search history to enhance your research flow.

-In addition to providing a fairly comprehensive law library and searchable database, FindLaw offers several legal practice management resources.
+In addition to providing a comprehensive law library and searchable database, FindLaw offers several legal practice management resources.
 These range from sample contracts to marketing guides.

 Document Access

-• Federal and state case law
+- Federal and state case law

-• US Supreme Court opinions
+- US Supreme Court opinions

-• Federal Circuit Courts of Appeals
+- Federal Circuit Courts of Appeals

-• Codes and statutes
+- Codes and statutes

-• US State constitutions
+- US State constitutions

 While FindLaw doesn’t have a built-in citation tool, there are lots of resources online that can help you generate accurate citations.

-LII - Legal Information Institute
+3. Legal Information Institute

-Legal Information Institute (LII) is an international non-profit organization that offers free legal research tools
+Legal Information Institute (LII) is an international non-profit organization that offers free legal research tools.

 Hosted by Cornell Law School, LII has been a pioneer in providing open access to legal materials since 1992.
-They currently operate over forty-five associations internationally.
+They claim to have been the first law site on the internet.

 LII believes that everyone should be able to read and understand the laws that govern them.
 They provide valuable access to a vast database of legal knowledge from statutes to case law and legal publications.